-This Pickup Beat Ford's Maverick In Consumer Reports' Best Cars Made In America List
+Ford's Maverick Isn't Eligible For Consumer Reports' Best Cars Made In America List: Here's The Pickup They Picked

 Word from CarEdge is that a whopping 117 different new vehicle models have rolled off production lines across America in 2026.
 There's an abundance of choice if you want to support domestic manufacturing — or to potentially shield yourself from the worst effects of recent tariffs.

 But as with cars assembled anywhere else in the world, not all American-made vehicles are built the same.
 That's where Consumer Reports comes in; each year, the non-profit organization compiles a list of the best vehicles in each segment based on their performance in its tests and member surveys.
-This year's compilation doesn't differ much from the last few years', though the Honda Ridgeline muscled out perennial favorite Ford Maverick to become the best midsize pickup for 2026.
+This year's the organization has accompanied its traditional "top 10" list with a compilation that limits its picks to only vehicles made in the U.S.A., though the two don't actually differ all that much in actual fact.

 The Honda Ridgeline's appeal

-Although the Ridgeline's unibody construction is not to everyone's taste, there are other reasons as to why it received the distinction of being the best.
+Although the Ridgeline's unibody construction is not to everyone's taste, there are other reasons as to why it Consumer Reports ranks it so positively (beyond just it being made in Honda's Lincoln, Alabama facility).
 We praised its handling in our review of the off-road-focused Honda Ridgeline Trailsport, but it's also worth noting that it's built off of the same platform as the previous-generation Pilot.
 That allows its handling and interior comfort to also feel familiar to those coming from that other model.

 Where's the Honda Ridgeline built?